 My favourite saying about money is that you can’t take it with you.
 That is the truth.

 If you have the money… if you make a decent living and have little or no debt, why is spending money on yourself something to be frowned upon?

 Money isn’t important

-I have to clarify that I do understand just how important money is for those of us who don’t have any.
+Money is very important for those of us who don’t have any.

 Yes, you could go on about the time-value of money and how that $25 would be much, much more than $25 if it goes in a retirement account.
 And that’s all good.
 But life isn’t about skipping the fun stuff so you can have more money than you need in retirement.

 Is it just PF bloggers that are constantly trying to out-cheap each other?
 Why, in this community, is spending money – small amounts, when you aren’t accumulating debt – so frowned upon?